 The following video shows Freddie performing at the 1985 Live Aid relief concert.

 The Freddie Mercury 1985 Funko POP!
 Vinyl continues the POP!
-Rocks collection and will be the 183rd of the series.
-It is due for release around February/March 2021.
+Rocks collection and is the 183rd of the series.
+It was released in 2021.

-This particular figure of Freddie Mercury is inspired by his appearance at the end of Queen's show during the famous Magic Tour of 1986; the tour was to be the final tour Queen performed with Freddie.
+This particular figure of Freddie Mercury, released in both standard colour and a platinum special edition is inspired by his appearance at the end of Queen's show during the famous Magic Tour of 1986; the tour was to be the final tour Queen performed with Freddie.

 Freddie appeared with the famous cape and crown just after the final number "We Are The Champions" ready for the closing "God Save The Queen"